-Most of the courses that your son or daughter study will lead towards a recognised qualification, details of which can be found throughout this booklet.
+Most of the courses that your child studies will lead towards a recognised qualification, details of which can be found throughout this booklet.
 There are a range of different qualifications available and they are assessed in a variety of ways.